 Our Development of Entinostat in NSCLC and Melanoma.
 We have established a clinical collaboration with Merck to study the safety and efficacy of entinostat in combination with Keytruda in patients with NSCLC and malignant melanoma.
 The ENCORE 601 clinical trial is designed as a Phase 1b/2 clinical trial.
 The Phase 1b portion will evaluate the safety, tolerability and biomarker correlates of the combination of entinostat and Keytruda in patients with NSCLC.
 The Phase 2 portion will assess both the safety and efficacy of entinostat combined with Keytruda in patients with NSCLC and melanoma.
 The trial is an open label, dose escalation study with cohort expansions at the recommended Phase 2 dose, or RP2D, in NSCLC and melanoma patients.
 The trial will be conducted in the United States and will enroll up to 178 patients with approximately 42 of those in the Phase 1b portion and 136 of those in the Phase 2 portion.
 Patient enrollment for the Phase 1b portion of the clinical trial was initiated in August 2015.
-We expect safety data and RP2D data from the Phase 1b portion in the first half of 2016 and in the second half of 2016, respectively, and preliminary efficacy data from the Phase 2 portion in the first half of 2017.
+We expect data from the Phase 1b portion in the first half of 2016.
 We anticipate that full enrollment for the Phase 1b and 2 portions will require approximately 30 months with final efficacy data expected in 2018.